stonepros/stone/doc/releases/mimic.rst

 Notable Changes
 ---------------
-* Ceph v13.2.6 now packages python bindings for python3.6 instead of python3.4, because EPEL7 recently switched from python3.4 to
+* Stone v13.2.6 now packages python bindings for python3.6 instead of python3.4, because EPEL7 recently switched from python3.4 to
   python3.6 as the native python3.
 See the `announcement <https://lists.fedoraproject.org/archives/list/epel-announce@lists.fedoraproject.org/message/EGUMKAIMPK2UD5VSHXM53BH2MBDGDWMO/>_`
   for more details on the background of this change.